List of Legends of Tomorrow characters: Zari Tomaz / Zari Tarazi

 Zari Tomaz (portrayed by Tala Ashe; main: seasons 3–4; recurring: seasons 5–7) is a Muslim American computer hacker from the year 2042 who lives a double life with powers from a mystical source.
 Marc Guggenheim explained that part of the motivation for adding a Muslim superhero to the series was the "political climate" in the US after the 2016 elections.
 "Representation is a really powerful thing," said Ashe.
 "When I was growing up watching television, I didn't see anyone who looked like me.
 When I think of the kid version of myself, I think it broadens your perspective.
 What I think is so lovely about this show is that the Legends are this tapestry that represent America today."
 Gracelyn Awad Rinke portrays a young Zari from 2019.

 Zari holds a magical amulet, which grants her elemental air powers.
 The amulet was originally owned by her younger brother Behrad, who was killed by A.R.G.U.S. in a dystopian 2042.
 Though initially hesitant to join the Legends, wanting only to avenge her brother, she eventually joins the team and enters a relationship with teammate Nate Heywood.
 In the season four finale, the Legends' actions results in the dystopian 2042 being erased from history and a living Behrad joining the team instead of Zari, with only Nate sensing that something has changed.

-In season five, it is revealed that, while she lives on in the World Between Worlds in the air totem, she can't co-exist with her other self for an extended period of time as the now-alive Behrad will die as a result of her timeline bleeding into the new one.
+In season five, it is revealed that, while she lives on in the World Between Worlds in the air totem, she cannot co-exist with her other self for an extended period of time as the now-alive Behrad will die as a result of her timeline bleeding into the new one.
 In season six, she learns that she can switch places with her counterpart within the air totem allowing her to rejoin the Legends on a part-time basis.
 At the end of season seven, she retires from the Legends after they defeat Evil Gideon and save the life of Alun Thomas when Nate Heywood moves into the World Between Worlds in the air totem with her to maintain their relationship.

 In season five, Zari Tarazi (portrayed by Tala Ashe; seasons 5–7) becomes a trendsetter until Nate starts to remember her, so he and Behrad reluctantly bring her onto the Waverider.
 While she is against Behrad using their family's totem, she comes to understand why he took it after he uses it to save her.
 Behrad later helps her reconcile with the spirits within their totem, including her other timeline self.
 After Atropos kills Behrad, Zari rejoins with the Legends to undo Behrad's death.
 When the Fates reclaim the Loom of Fate, Clotho splits Zari between her current self and her previous timeline self to gain control of the Legends, but to no avail.
 To save Behrad following Atropos and Lachesis' defeat, the previous timeline Zari returns to the totem.

 She is loosely based on the DC Comics character Adrianna Tomaz.